ndd21/PHYS281/docs/demo-numpy.md

 In this tutorial we will use this `np` namespace.

-This tutorial will not go into detail of the vast majority of functionality in NumPy, but much more information can be found through the [official documentation](https://numpy.org/doc/stable/).
-We will mainly focus on NumPy's array class, which is useful for holding multi-dimensional numerical arrays of numbers.
+This tutorial will not go into the details of the vast majority of functionality in NumPy, but much more information can be found through NumPy's [official documentation](https://numpy.org/doc/stable/).
+We will mainly focus on NumPy's array class, which is useful for holding multi-dimensional numerical arrays.

 ## NumPy arrays